Women’s Health & Infertility In The Gambia

 In West Africa one in three couples are infertile, yet infertility remains a low-priority issue for women’s health organisations working in the region.
 Being a childless woman in Africa is much more difficult than being a childless woman in the developed world. and can have very serious consequences, especially for the women.

-In Africa, the inability to conceive is often considered a personal tragedy as well as a curse for the couple, impacting on the entire family and local community.
+In the Gambia, the inability to conceive is often considered a personal tragedy as well as a curse for the couple, impacting on the entire family and local community.
 In addition to the personal grief, infertility can lead to stigma, economic hardship, social isolation, or even violence.

-Read more about The impact of Infertility in Africa
+Read more on The Impact of Infertility in the Gambia

 Infertility is often thought to be caused by a curse or interference of spirits.
 Infertility is not considered a medical problem but causes, and therefore also remedies, are sought in the spiritual world.
 These may include prayer, spiritual healing, and herbal remedies.

 Dimbayaa Fertility For Africa